We communicate via email, text message & the FlexiBuzz app to parents…..

 OSCAR (Out of School Care)

-Enrolment forms are available from the CHOICE room, at OSCAR or email the administrator Amanda Murray at email@example.com.
+Enrolment forms are available at OSCAR or email the administrator Amanda Murray at email@example.com.
 For bookings and further information please also contact Amanda by email or on 027 655 8104.

 Morning OSCAR operates from 7.30am – 8.30am, and afternoon OSCAR operates from 3.00pm – 6.00pm.
-OSCAR is Child, Youth and Family approved which means parents can access the Work and Income OSCAR Subsidy.
-For WINZ queries please contact Amanda.
-This service is operated on a pre-paid scheme.
+OSCAR is Ministry of Social Development approved which means parents can access the Work and Income OSCAR Subsidy.
+For queries please contact Amanda

 OSCAR encourages internet banking.
 The OSCAR bank account number is: